SystemsApproach/sdn/intro.rst

 experience implementing SDN controllers exposed two problems.

-The first problem was that as SDN matured from a research experiment to a viable alternative to legacy black-box switches, performance became increasingly important.
+The first problem was that as SDN matured from a research experiment to a viable alternative to legacy, proprietary switches, performance became increasingly important.
 And while flow rules were general enough to say what forwarding behavior the controller wanted to program into a switch, switches didn’t necessarily have the capacity